giantswarm/cluster-cloud-director/README.md

 ## Authentication to VCD

 Authentication to the VCD API is achieved as part of the cluster creation process to abide by user-defined resource quotas.
-At the moment, it can be achieved by referencing a secret (preferred method) or specifying creds/token in the VCDCluster definition.
+It can be achieved by referencing a secret (preferred method) or specifying creds/token in the VCDCluster definition.
+We only support referencing a secret in this app.

 Before deploying a cluster, make sure there is a secret containing the base64 encoded user credentials or [API token](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html) of the VCD user in the namespace where you will deploy the cluster.